 The Sony HT-A9 is a 4.0.4 setup with a very unique design.
 It has a small control box, four satellite speakers, and you can even upgrade it with a subwoofer sold separately.
 Its 360 Spatial Sound technology offers a very wide, immersive-sounding soundstage, so audio seems to be coming from all around you.
 However, it doesn't get very loud, and it can't reproduce a thumpy low-bass.

 The Sonos Arc is better than the Sony HT-A9.
 These setups have very different designs, as the Sonos is a long standalone bar while the Sony is a small box with four satellites.
 The Sonos reproduces a slightly more extended low-bass, and it has a better center channel performance.
-That said, the Sony has a better soundstage and DTS support.
+That said, the Sony has a better soundstage.
 You can also upgrade both of these setups with subwoofers.

 The Sony HT-A7000 and the Sony HT-A9 are both premium soundbars.
 These setups have very different designs, as the HT-A7000 is a long standalone bar while the HT-A9 is a small box with four satellites.
 The HT-A7000 is better built with a discrete center channel.
 However, the HT-A9 has better soundstage and Atmos performances.